Chair Guide

 Chair of the Assembly

 The Chair is the Assembly’s leader.
 As the ex officio moderator of the Assembly, they’re responsible for maintaining decorum and a constructive atmosphere so legislation can be collectively refined to achieve the best result.
 They are tasked with ensuring that the Assembly functions smoothly, from votes to thread releases to Legislator Checks.
-This important role requires broad support from legislators, hence why the Chair is elected via Approval Voting, a system to elect a consensus candidate even if another candidate is supported by a simple majority they appeal exclusively to.
+This important role requires broad support from legislators, hence why the Chair is chosen via Assembly resolution, unlike other regional officials who are elected by the citizenry at large.

 Read the Guide